 The meritorious service represented by a single contribution or a series of contributions may represent application of knowledge in the creation of an activity or service useful to society.
 The achievement for which the candidate is to be honored shall have occurred or culminated during the five years preceding the nomination for the award.

 Annually in September, the dean invites nominations for the G. Montgomery and Marion Mitchell Award for Innovative Teaching from each department and institute.
-Reminders are send in December.
+Reminders are sent in November.

 - a letter from a department head or institute director providing a description or assessment of the innovative techniques employed by the nominee

 - a recent color high-resolution portrait photograph suitable for the program in jpeg format

 The nomination materials should be submitted electronically to Diane Ault (email@example.com) no later than February 15.